CyanSalt/roughness/docs/components/details.md

   </template>
   <template #body:update:open.description>
-    Callback function triggered when visibility of the details are changed.
+    Callback function triggered when visibility of the detail is changed.
   </template>
 </RTable>
 </RSpace>